Pizza hummus takes the spirit of pizza and adds it into everyone’s favorite dip.

 Instructions

-- Move the hummus to a serving bowl.
-Drizzle with a teaspoon of oil from sun-dried tomato jar and a pinch of red pepper flakes (optional).
+- Transfer the hummus to a serving bowl, and drizzle with the remaining teaspoon of oil from sun-dried tomato jar.

 Notes